adminFixIt/DeveloperAssessment/README.md

 ### Platform Choice
 We are not restrictive on what platform you use for this assessment as long as it is a Web App that we can locally deploy.
 We recommend the following however you can use what you are comfortable with.

-- .Net(Full Frameworkd or Core), PHP
+- .Net(Full Framework or Core), PHP

 ### Task Requirements
 Use the *User Stories* below in order to build your web app.
 Your app must meet the following requirements: